 Super Bowl Food Statistics to Know

-Super Bowl Sunday may not be the holiday that brings in the most restaurant sales; that’s still reserved for Mother’s Day.
-However, for pizzeria and fast casual restaurants specifically, this Sunday could be the busiest day of the year.
+Super Bowl Sunday is not the holiday that brings in the most restaurant sales, however for pizzeria and fast casual restaurants this Sunday may shape up to be the busiest day of the year.

 From the AFC East to the NFC West, Americans across the country are waiting at the ready to see who will take home the Vince Lombardi Trophy this Sunday.

-Check out our list of the best restaurants and bars in the 20 biggest cities across the country to eat at, drink at, or order out from during Super Bowl LII.
+Check out our list of the best restaurants and bars in the 20 biggest cities across the country to eat at, drink at, or order out from during Super Bowl LIII.

 - Los Angeles